Probiotic bacteria, the innate army to the rescue

 - Cholesterol issues: Yes, in a study, probiotics were shown to reduce the levels of LDL (bad) cholesterol.

-- Irritable bowel syndrome: Probiotics greatly benefit in gastrointestinal issues.
+- Irritable bowel syndrome: Probiotics greatly benefit from gastrointestinal issues.
 Studies have shown that a particular strain namely Bifidobacterium lactis could help in managing IBS.

-- Dental toubles: Probiotics may help keep tooth decay, periodontal disease and other oral health issues away.
+- Dental troubles: Probiotics may help keep tooth decay, periodontal disease and other oral health issues away.
 Might save you from the dentist!

 - Blood pressure: Some studies have found that probiotics can also help in regulating blood pressure.